 8th Light Craftsman since July 16th, 2012

 Nick Meccia began his career in design at an early age with the publication of "Turtles to the Rescue," drawn in crayon by his four-year-old hands, and typeset and bound by his mother.
-His primary instruction in design took place at the University of Illinois, where he graduated with a Bachelor's of Art in graphic design and in painting.
+His primary instruction in design took place at the University of Illinois, where he graduated with Bachelor's of Arts Degrees in Graphic Design and Painting.

 Following an excursion as a freelancer, Nick found himself as an apprentice at 8th Light under mentors Eric Meyer, Billy Whited, and Micah Martin, where he learned HTML, CSS, a modicum of Ruby, and how to control his computer by typing words instead of by pointing and clicking.